What is albuterol inhalation?

-Albuterol inhalation is used to treat or prevent bronchospasm in people with reversible obstructive airway disease.
+Albuterol inhalation is used to treat or prevent bronchospasm, or narrowing of the airways in the lungs, in people with asthma or certain types of chronic obstructive pulmonary disease (COPD).
 It is also used to prevent exercise-induced bronchospasm.

 It is important to keep albuterol on hand at all times.
 Get your prescription refilled before you run out of medicine completely.
 Keep using all of your other medications as prescribed by your doctor.

 Talk with your doctor if any of your asthma medications do not seem to work as well in treating or preventing attacks.
 If it seems like you need to use more of any of your medications in a 24-hour period, talk with your doctor.
 An increased need for medication could be an early sign of a serious asthma attack.